bcrusu/mesos-net/README.md

 ### Status

-Full API bindings consistent with the API provided by Mesos 0.25.0 (API v1 not yet exposed).
+Full API bindings consistent with the API provided by Mesos 0.26.0.

 ### Items left to do: